 “In 200 years, people will look back on this time and wonder how did all those people allow (this) to vanish?” – Jane Goodall

 The BAS in Sustainable Practices is intended for students who have completed an associate degree in a related subject or meet the distribution requirements through prior college coursework.
 It is designed as a full-time program to be completed in six quarters.
 A small cohort of students will work closely with faculty and the dedicated program advisor to complete 90 credits of upper division coursework.

 Jodie Galvan serves as the Assistant Director for Cascadia's Sustainable Practices degree.
 Jodie holds a Bachelor of Science degree in Wildlife Resources and a Master of Science degree in Environmental Science both from the University of Idaho.
 Prior to joining Cascadia, she managed a visitor’s center for The Nature Conservancy in southeast Idaho, led the Solano Resource Conservation District in the implementation of soil, water and habitat best management practices in central California, taught studio courses for the Department of Landscape Architecture at the University of California Davis, implemented a watershed scale river restoration program on the Cedar River and raised public and private funding for conservation projects at Forterra NW.
 Jodie helps to guide students through the program, and is excited to use her skills and experience to help others launch their own careers in the growing field of sustainability.

 Yes.
-Cascadia’s BASSP program follows a two-year sequence beginning in the fall quarter.
-The courses are offered Mondays-Thursdays during fall, winter and spring quarters as a full-time 90-credit degree program.
+Cascadia’s BASSP program follows a sequence beginning in the fall quarter.
+You may choose a full-time or part-time track.
+The courses are offered Mondays, Wednesdays, and occasional Thursdays, and always between 3:30-7:50 pm.